harrycresswell/hc/content/page/about.md

 ## Let's keep in touch

-If you made it this far, then thanks a lot.
+If you made it this far, thanks a lot.
 I appreciate you taking the time to look at my website.

 If you'd like to keep in touch, head over to my newsletter page and <a href ="https://www.harrycresswell.com/newsletter/">leave your email address</a>.
-I'll send you some great **articles that’ll help to improve your solo business**.
-I send out one email a week, every Friday morning.
+Once a week, on a Friday morning, I send out a brief email containing a few **useful tools, articles and other things worth sharing**.